 Kleinia fulgens, a branched succulent, produces these spectacular red flowerheads in profusion on mature plants.
-In flamboyance they exceed many of the well known yellow or white daisy flowers common in the genus of Senecio, the genus from which Kleinia has been split off.
-This happened after 1980, based on microscopic flower differences between the flowers of Senecio and Kleinia.
+They exceed many of the well known yellow or white daisy flowers common in the genus of Senecio in floral flamboyance, the genus from which Kleinia has been split off.
+This happened after 1980, based on microscopic flower differences between the flowers of Senecio and Kleinia or genetic features.

 Many Kleinia species grow in winter.
-The flowers have a similar appearance to those of Kleinia stapeliiformisalso shown here.

-Note the delicate curves of the thin stigma lobes exserted well above the floret mouths in this flowerhead.
+The flowers are similar to those of K. stapeliiformis also shown in this Album.
+There are delicate curves on the thin stigma lobes exserted well above the floret mouths in this flowerhead.